 Lindsey Speed • Director of Programs

 Lindsey has been involved in the fight against human trafficking with Traffick911 since 2010.
-She currently serves as Director of Programs for Traffick911, overseeing all prevention, identification and empowerment initiatives for the agency.
+She currently serves as Director of Programs for Traffick911, overseeing all prevention, identification and empowerment programs and operations for the agency.
 Lindsey speaks across Texas to first responders, everyday citizens and youth on the issue and has the unique opportunity to work very closely with victims and their families as an advocate.